Ignitarium-Renesas/RZV2L_AiLibrary/12_Hand_Gesture_Recognition_v2/README.md

 # RZV2L AI Library - Hand Gesture Recognition with Camera mode

+This application is not covered with MIT license.
+This application is licensed with Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.
+Please have a look at dos and dont's here : [Cretive commons website link](https://creativecommons.org/licenses/by-sa/4.0/deed.en)
+Hand gesture model's reference : [Website link](https://github.com/hukenovs/hagrid)

+User can :
+Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material for any purpose, even commercially.

+Under these terms:
+Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+ShareAlike — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 ## Introduction

 This application showcases the capability of deep neural networks to predict different hand gestures.